awsdocs/aws-codebuild-user-guide/doc_source/create-project.md

 1. For **Compute type**, choose one of the available options\.

 1. For **Environment variables**, type the name, value, and type of each environment variable for builds to use\.
-Use **Add row** to add an environment variable\.
+Use **Create additional variable** to add an environment variable\.
 **Note**
-AWS CodeBuild sets the environment variable for your AWS region automatically\.
+AWS CodeBuild sets the environment variable for your AWS Region automatically\.
 If you do not add them to your buildspec\.yml, then the following environment variables must be set:
 AWS\_ACCOUNT\_ID
 IMAGE\_REPO\_NAME
 IMAGE\_TAG

    Others can see environment variables by using the AWS CodeBuild console and the AWS CLI\.
 If you have no concerns about the visibility of your environment variable, set the **Name** and **Value** fields, and then set **Type** to **Plaintext**\.

    We recommend that you store an environment variable with a sensitive value, such as an AWS access key ID, an AWS secret access key, or a password as a parameter in Amazon EC2 Systems Manager Parameter Store\.
 For **Type**, choose **Parameter Store**\.
-For **Name**, type an identifier for AWS CodeBuild to reference\.
-For **Value**, type the parameter's name as stored in Amazon EC2 Systems Manager Parameter Store\.
+For **Name**, enter an identifier for AWS CodeBuild to reference\.
+For **Value**, enter the parameter's name as stored in Amazon EC2 Systems Manager Parameter Store\.
 Using a parameter named `/CodeBuild/dockerLoginPassword` as an example, for **Type**, choose **Parameter Store**\.
-For **Name**, type `LOGIN_PASSWORD`\.
+For **Name**, enter `LOGIN_PASSWORD`\.
 For **Value**, type `/CodeBuild/dockerLoginPassword`\.
 **Important**
 We recommend that you store parameters in Amazon EC2 Systems Manager Parameter Store with parameter names that start with `/CodeBuild/` \(for example, `/CodeBuild/dockerLoginPassword`\)\.
 You can use the AWS CodeBuild console to create a parameter in Amazon EC2 Systems Manager\.
 Choose **Create a parameter**, and then follow the instructions in the dialog box\. \(In that dialog box, for **KMS key**, you can optionally specify the ARN of an AWS KMS key in your account\.
 Amazon EC2 Systems Manager uses this key to encrypt the parameter's value during storage and decrypt during retrieval\.\) If you use the AWS CodeBuild console to create a parameter, the console starts the parameter name with `/CodeBuild/` as it is being stored\.
 For more information, see [Systems Manager Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-paramstore.html) and [Systems Manager Parameter Store Console Walkthrough](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-paramstore-walk.html#sysman-paramstore-console) in the *Amazon EC2 Systems Manager User Guide*\.
 If your build project refers to parameters stored in Amazon EC2 Systems Manager Parameter Store, the build project's service role must allow the `ssm:GetParameters` action\.
 If you chose **Create a service role in your account** earlier, then AWS CodeBuild includes this action in the default service role for your build project automatically\.
 However, if you chose **Choose an existing service role from your account**, then you must include this action to your service role separately\.